 9. Hire a good accountant

 Your accountant is likely to be your most important adviser during your time as a business owner.
 Ask for recommendations from other business owners, as a good accountant will save you money and provide valuable advice.

 10. Do you have an exit strategy?

-If things go well, you will have the luxury of one day thinking about expanding the business, selling it on, or bringing on business partners.
 If you own the business with other people, make sure you have a partnership or shareholders agreement to fall back on just in case disputes arise or if one or more partners wish to sell their share of the business.